Nonbangkok/OJ/README.md

-# OJ (Online Judge) System
+# Grader System

-This is a simple Online Judge system with a React frontend and a Node.js (Express) backend, fully containerized with Docker for easy setup and deployment.
+This is a grader system with a React frontend and a Node.js (Express) backend, fully containerized with Docker for easy setup and deployment.

 ## Features